AN: Story has been re-edited and may have small changes. All old AN's are now gone.

 "We're here because we need you."
 She told me.

 "What?"
 I asked, dumbfounded.
 Why would they need me?
 I had no idea who they even were.
-What could people like that possibly use me for?
+What could people like them possibly use me for?

 "We need you in our world— in our time."
 The man said quietly, still seemingly angry.

 "World?
 Time?
 Who are you?"
-I was about to cry in frustration.
+I was about to scream in frustration.
 My head was killing me and I wanted to go home and cry in my bed.

 "We are Tui and La."
 She said, offering no other explanation.